nelson-liu/word2color/README.md

 ## About

 Word2Color converts natural language color descriptions to [standard HTML4 colors](http://www.webstandards.org/learn/reference/charts/color_names/).
 This is especially useful in data science, where `color` attributes often do not follow any normal list -- this enables users to quickly add various colors to simplifying bins of HTML4 standard colors.
+It does this by an input query (say "blue cream"), scraping the first X results from bing images (X is a parameter you can specify) for your query, and using K-Means Clustering to find the dominant color in each image, which is then averaged with the other images scraped and converted to the closest HTML4 color.

 ## Installation